curv3d/curv/docs/v-rep/Volume_Data.rst

 * What is the representation?
 * Does the method require a valid mesh (manifold or watertight, and non-self-intersecting)?
   Or does it work on triangle soup?
-* Has the method been successfully used by people other than the researchers?
-  Is it available as open source?

 Signed Distance Fields for Polygon Soup Meshes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~